Please click this link for our online application page: M'KIS Online Application

 Before starting a new application, we would recommend that you have the following items:

-Should you have any questions in regards to the online application process, please contact our admissions team.
+Should you have any questions in regards to the online application process, please contact our Admissions Team.

 We actively encourage families to come for a tour.
 We schedule tours most days (excluding weekends and public holidays) during school hours.
 We do this to ensure prospective families see classrooms where students and teachers along with classroom assistants are fully engaged in the teachings.
+As we continue to navigate the challenges of Covid-19, we also offer virtual tours to prospective families.

-We are authorized by the International Baccalaureate (IB), accredited by Western Association of Schools and Colleges (WASC), certified by the Malaysia Qualification Agency (MQA) and licensed by the Ministry of Education, Malaysia (MOE).
+We are authorized by the International Baccalaureate (IB), accredited by Western Association of Schools and Colleges (WASC), certified by the Malaysia Qualification Agency (MQA), and licensed by the Ministry of Education, Malaysia (MOE).

 We pride ourselves on being globally minded and internationally diverse.
 This is reflected with students and faculty representing 55+ nationalities.